kd2flz/cci-kiosk/README.md

 ### What is CCI-Kiosk?

-CCI Kiosk, in brief is a script that you run on top of an Ubuntu Server installation.
+CCI Kiosk is a script that you run on top of an Ubuntu Server installation.
 The result is a kiosk which can be used either as a thin client with Citrix/RDP, or as a web kiosk for some sort of web based application.

 ### Criteria for this project